 Child Day Center: A use consisting of a licensed establishment other than a child day home, that offers care, protection, and supervision of children for compensation only for part of any 24-hour day.
-This includes nursery schools, kindergartens, or other facilities for which the purpose is primarily educational, recreational, or medical treatments.
+This includes nursery schools, kindergartens, or other facilities for which the purpose is primarily educational, or medical treatments.

-Child Day Home: A use consisting of a licensed establishment located in a dwelling unit that offers care, protection, and supervision for compensation to more than 4 non-resident children only for part of any 24-hour day.
-For the purpose of this definition, "non-resident children" means children that are not the childcare providers' own children and children not residing in the home.
+Loudoun County VIRGINIA Child Day Home: A use consisting of a licensed establishment located in a dwelling unit that offers care, protection, and supervision for compensation to more than 4 non-resident children only for part of any 24-hour day.
+For the purpose of this definition "non-resident children" means children that are not the children providers' own children and children definition, "non-resident children" means children that are not the childcare providers' own children and children not residing in the home.
 Pursuant to the Code of Virginia, an establishment that offers care, protection, and supervision for compensation to 4 or fewer non-resident children is considered accessory to a dwelling unit.